• B.A. Religious Studies: Socially Engaged Religious Traditions

 • Played a crucial role in establishing Cheetah House as a non-profit organization.

-Dan is also a co-developer of the non-clinical care modality known as Scaffolding, a process specifically designed to help meditators overcome adverse effects.
-In addition to using this important modality with clients, Dan has conducted group training workshops on the Scaffolding modality.
+Dan is also a co-developer of the non-clinical care modality known as Scaffolding / Resourcing, a process specifically designed to help meditators integrate, process, and progress through Difficult Meditation Related Experiences.
+In addition to using this important modality with clients, Dan has conducted group training workshops on the Scaffolding / Resourcing modality.

 At The Caring Space, Dan focuses on providing:

-• One-on-one peer support consultancy for individuals experiencing MRAEs,
+• One-on-one peer support consultancy for individuals with Difficult Meditation Related Experiences,

 • Trauma Informed Compassion Training, and